-Stave Lake boat launch to opened on June 1, Stave Lake Lodge currently remains closed
+Stave Lake boat launch is open.
+Stave Lake Lodge currently remains closed.

 A wealth of recreation, plus a lodge & camping for groups